Kubernetes-Based Deployment of a Validator node

 Once logged in one should see the transactions page.

-(Testnet-only) Granting coin to the validator for traffic purchases
+Granting coin to the validator for traffic purchases

-On testnet, your validator party will need an initial coin grant to be able to purchase traffic.
+However, on TestNet and MainNet, your validator party will need an initial coin grant to be able to purchase traffic.

 After logging into the wallet UI in the previous section, note that the party ID is displayed in